shadow-robot/robot_blockly/README.md

 Functions can be created with the standard in-built function blocks.
 If you wish to save a function as a new block, select 'Save Function' from the Builder menu.
 You may select in which category you wish to save the new block, this can be a new category that is specified by appending '/' and the name of the new category to the existing category name, for example:

-Select existing category: Variables\
+Select existing category: Variables

-Or to place block in a new category: Variables/new_category_name
+or to place block in a new category: Variables/new_category_name

 The 'Function' dropdown allows you to select the function that you wish to save.
 Once 'Save' has been selected, a Javascript file will be downloaded.
 This file should be added to your block repository toolbox directory where the existing category Javascript files reside.